zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

 ## Terminology

-The term "Null MX" is used for an MX record where the preference is 0 and the (mail) exchange is "." as defined in [RFC 7505] with the specific restrictions given in [section 3][RFC 7505#section-3] of that RFC.
+* "Null MX" - The term is used for an MX record where the preference is 0 and the (mail) exchange is "." as defined in [RFC 7505] with the specific restrictions given in [section 3][RFC 7505#section-3] of that RFC.

+* "Null-Type MX" - The term is used for an invalid Null MX where the mail exchange is "." as in Null MX but the preference is non-zero.
+See [Null MX].

-The term "TLD" is used for "Top Level Domain", i.e. a zone whose name consists of a single label (ignoring the empty label after the final dot).
+* "TLD" - The term is used for "Top Level Domain", i.e. a zone whose name consists of a single label (ignoring the empty label after the final dot).

-The term "Email Domain" is used for the domain name at right of the at-sign ("@") in an email address.
+* "Email Domain" - The term is used for the domain name at right of the at-sign ("@") in an email address.

 [Argument list]:                              ../ArgumentsForTestCaseMessages.md
 [Connectivity01]:                             ../Connectivity-TP/connectivity01.md